moquist/datomic-schematode/README.md

 ### Using Constraints
 #### Constraints Step 1: Express Them
+Datomic Schematode enables you to use any db/fn as a constraint, providing that it:
+1. returns nil on success (i.e., the constraint is satisifed) and
+2. returns a message string on failure.

 Suppose that you want to constrain your data such that no sandwich can ever be named "soap-scum", and such that no two sandwiches can have the same bread and meat.
 The "soap-scum" constraint is not likely to be common, so you'll have to